putaindecode/putaindecode.io/content/en/articles/js/flow/index.md

             ^^^^^ number
 ```

-In the precedent case, Flow analyses your code and understands that an operation of a `string` and a `number` is not directly possible.
+In the previous case, Flow analyses your code and understands that an operation of a `string` and a `number` is not directly possible.
-That means we can have code running on the first try every time, because Flow eliminates all our stupid little mistakes.
+This means we can have code running on the first try every time, because Flow eliminates all our stupid little mistakes.
 As a bonus, it also avoids useless unit tests on types.

 Flow also adds a syntax to define expected types in a given situation.
 We use `:` followed by the type the value should have.